sethbassett/ubuntu-gis-utility/README.md

 Build time of example.sh on 2020-08-05 was 94m46.688s on a 4 core droplet.

-# WARNING
+# WARNING!

-The config script for PostGIS (port 5432) leaves the machine open to all connections.
-The Shiny-Server config moves the Shiny-Server port to the standard HTTP port (port 80) and leaves the machines wide open to all connections.
+The config script for PostgreSQL/PostGIS alters the pg_hba.conf file to accept all incoming connections, modifies the postgresql.conf file to listen for all incoming connections, and uses UFW to open port 5432 to all connections.
+The Shiny-Server config-r-shiny.sh script alters the Shiny-Server.conf file to change to Shiny-Server port to the standard HTTP port (port 80) and uses UFW to open port 80 to all connections.

-**THIS IS BY DESIGN** This policy works well with AWS and Azure, where your network security will be handled at a higher level via the VPC (AWS) or APC (Azure) tools.
-It works less well on Digital Ocean, who only gives you the option to limit networking to machines within their data center; they expect you to know enough to handle your own security policies at the systems level.
+**THIS LEAVES YOUR VM WITH NO NETWORKING SECURITY POLICY AND IT IS BY DESIGN** This policy works well with AWS and Azure, where your network security will be handled at a higher level via the VPC (AWS) or APC (Azure) tools.

-Either way, you should modify the ```UFW Allow```
+It works less well on Digital Ocean, who only gives you the option to limit networking to machines within their data center; Digital Ocean expects you to handle your network security at the systems level.
+If you are deploying on digital ocean, you should modify the ```ufw allow (PORT)``` commands in the relevant config-*.sh scripts to read something like ```ufw allow (PORT) from xx.xx.xx.xx```, where xx.xx.xx.xx is the IP address or address range you want to allow to connect to your VM.

 # Contents
 ```